Barbecue: Styles

-In South Africa, braais are informal gatherings of people who convene around an open fire for any occasion and at any location with a grill.
-They are linked to the consistent warm weather of South Africa that leads to much communal, outdoor activity.
-The act of convening around a grill is reminiscent of past generations gathering around open fires after a hunt, solidifying the braais' importance to tradition.
+In South Africa, braais are informal gatherings of people who convene around an open fire for any occasion and at any location with a grill, linked to the consistent warm weather of South Africa.
+The act of convening around a grill is reminiscent of past generations gathering around open fires after a hunt.
 Modernity has expanded grilling to the use of gas grills, but steel grill grates and campfires are often used.
-The use of a gas grill is frowned upon and the use of charcoal is accepted, but wood is seen as the best method to cook the meat.
+The use of a gas grill is frowned upon and the use of charcoal is accepted, but wood is seen as the most effective method to cook the meat.

 It is expected that people attending a braai bring snacks, drinks, and other meat to eat until the main meal has finished cooking on the grill.
 This potluck-like activity is known as "bring and braai".
 Cooking on the braai is a bonding experience for fathers and sons, while women prepare salads and other side dishes in kitchens or other areas away from the grill.
 Examples of meat prepared for a braai are lamb, steaks, spare ribs, sausages, chicken, and fish.
-Mielie pap, also known as "Krummel pap", is a crumbled cornmeal that is often served as a side dish.
+Mielie pap, also known as "Krummel pap", is a crumbled cornmeal often served as a side dish.